 - Cost: Expensive to highly-expensive

-If you are looking for a rustic look in wood, then a hickory table is a perfect choice.
-You can have a rustic-looking dining room table at home, or a picnic table in a lodge in the woods, using hickory.
+If you are looking for a rustic look, then a hickory table is a perfect choice.
+Using hickory, you can have a rustic-looking dining room table at home or a picnic table in a lodge in the woods.
 The reddish and cream hues that you get from the hickory is worth the extra money you pay (as it doesn’t come cheap).

-Wood with a medium grain, hickory imparts an earthy look to a tabletop.
-It also has high durability, but due to the high density, it is prone to warping and cracking in humid conditions.
+Wood with a medium grain, hickory imparts an earthy, rustic look to a tabletop.
+It also has high durability, but it is prone to warping and cracking in humid conditions due to its high density.

 Salient Features Of Hickory